hermajonii/tournament-app/README.md

 ## About The Project

 This project is a small SPA (single-page application) built in React for handling basic tournament operations.
-Frontend is deployed on GitHub Pages: [https://hermajonii.github.io/tournament-app/](https://hermajonii.github.io/tournament-app/)
+Frontend for basic user is deployed on GitHub Pages: [https://hermajonii.github.io/tournament-app/](https://hermajonii.github.io/tournament-app/)
+Frontend for admin is deployed on GitHub Pages: [https://hermajonii.github.io/tournament-live/](https://hermajonii.github.io/tournament-live/)
 Backend API is hosted on Render: [https://tournament-backend-app.onrender.com/](https://tournament-backend-app.onrender.com/)

 Key functionalities: